Jay-Parvadiya/Desktop-Assistant/README.md

 1. Install pyton file and install requriment
 2. Run SGPMain.py file
 3. Ask somthing
-4. You have to put yoru API key for use of AI
+4. You have to put your API key for use of AI